UBS Group Increases Intuitive Surgical (NASDAQ:ISRG) Price Target to $352.00

 Intuitive Surgical (NASDAQ:ISRG) had its price target boosted by equities researchers at UBS Group from $323.00 to $352.00 in a note issued to investors on Wednesday, The Fly reports.
 The brokerage currently has a “neutral” rating on the medical equipment provider’s stock.
 UBS Group’s price target points to a potential upside of 3.64% from the company’s previous close.

 Other equities research analysts have also issued research reports about the stock.
+TheStreet lowered shares of Intuitive Surgical from a “b” rating to a “c+” rating in a report on Tuesday, October 5th.
+Piper Sandler boosted their price target on shares of Intuitive Surgical from $323.00 to $330.00 and gave the company a “neutral” rating in a report on Wednesday.
+They noted that the move was a valuation call.
 Bank of America boosted their price target on shares of Intuitive Surgical from $296.67 to $340.00 and gave the company a “neutral” rating in a report on Wednesday, July 21st.
-Deutsche Bank Aktiengesellschaft boosted their price target on shares of Intuitive Surgical from $306.00 to $323.00 and gave the company a “hold” rating in a report on Wednesday.
-Zacks Investment Research upgraded shares of Intuitive Surgical from a “hold” rating to a “buy” rating and set a $352.00 price target for the company in a report on Thursday, October 7th.
-Raymond James initiated coverage on shares of Intuitive Surgical in a research note on Tuesday, September 28th.
-They set a “buy” rating and a $383.33 price objective for the company.
-Finally, Piper Sandler boosted their price objective on shares of Intuitive Surgical from $323.00 to $330.00 and gave the stock a “neutral” rating in a research note on Wednesday.
-They noted that the move was a valuation call.
+Stifel Nicolaus boosted their price objective on shares of Intuitive Surgical from $320.00 to $353.33 and gave the stock a “buy” rating in a research note on Wednesday, July 14th.
+Finally, Evercore ISI boosted their price objective on shares of Intuitive Surgical from $275.00 to $326.67 and gave the stock an “in-line” rating in a research note on Wednesday, July 21st.
 Nine analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
 According to data from MarketBeat, the stock has an average rating of “Hold” and an average target price of $335.06.

 In other news, CFO Marshall Mohr sold 6,825 shares of the company’s stock in a transaction on Monday, July 26th.
 The shares were sold at an average price of $963.38, for a total value of $6,575,068.50.
 The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
 Also, Director Mark J. Rubash sold 1,196 shares of the company’s stock in a transaction on Thursday, September 9th.
 The shares were sold at an average price of $1,083.16, for a total transaction of $1,295,459.36.
 Following the completion of the sale, the director now directly owns 5,047 shares in the company, valued at $5,466,708.52.
 The disclosure for this sale can be found here.
 In the last three months, insiders have sold 17,560 shares of company stock worth $17,487,527.
 0.80% of the stock is owned by insiders.